How to Become a Military Counselor

 Step 1: Complete a bachelor’s degree in a behavioral, social science, psychology field, or another field.

 Because a master’s degree is a requirement for licensure as a professional counselor, pursuing a bachelor’s degree in psychology, social work, or a related field sets the groundwork for graduate studies in counseling.
-Coursework for undergraduate studies in counseling and other related fields will typically include the evaluation of human development, counseling skills and foundation, introduction to psychology, and/or basic approaches to counseling/therapy.
+Coursework for undergraduate studies in counseling and related fields will typically include the evaluation of human development, counseling skills and foundations, an introduction to psychology, and/or basic approaches to counseling/therapy.

 Step 2: Earn a master’s degree in counseling, social work, or psychology with a focus on military populations.

-There are some CACREP-accredited universities that offer accredited degree programs with a focus on working with military populations.
-Obtaining your graduate degree in counseling is a requirement for practice as a licensed professional counselor.
+Some CACREP-accredited universities offer degree programs focused on working with military populations.
+Obtaining your graduate degree in counseling is required to practice as a licensed professional counselor.

 Step 3: Complete graduate and postgraduate internship experience for certification/licensure requirements.

-As a crucial aspect of accredited counseling master’s programs, graduate supervised counseling experience allows students to dive into their future role as a licensed professional counselor, gaining hands-on experience under licensed mental health professionals.
-Some military positions, including vocational rehabilitation, may require specialized experience, including working with individuals with disabilities as well as disadvantaged populations.
+As a crucial aspect of accredited master’s programs in counseling, supervised graduate counseling experience allows students to prepare for their future role as licensed professional counselors by gaining hands-on experience under licensed mental health professionals.
+Some military positions, including in vocational rehabilitation, may require specialized experience, such as working with individuals with disabilities and disadvantaged populations.

 Step 4: Pass any required counseling exams and apply for licensure.